rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> num_messages = group.message_count

-If you attempt to obtain the number of messages in a group by obtaining the length of the list of messages, you'll probably find they are not equal.
+If you attempt to obtain the number of messages in a group by obtaining the length of the list of messages, you'll probably find they're not equal.

 .. code-block:: python